mazeyqian/mazey/README.md

 //   }
 // </style>

-// 添加无 id 的内联样式，重复添加会新增内联样式
-// Add an inline style without id.
-Repeated additions will add an inline style addInlineStyle({
+// Add the inline style without `id`, and repeated invoking will adding a new one. addInlineStyle({
   inlineStyle: `
     body {